AustinCaudill/2021-30-Days-of-ML-Challenge/README.md

 # 2021 Kaggle 30 Days of Machine Learning Submission

 This is my final submission in the 2021 [Kaggle.com 30 Days of Machine Learning Competition](https://www.kaggle.com/thirty-days-of-ml).
+It placed in the top 25% out of a total of 7500+ submissions.

 # Files